Intuniv extended-release tabletsPronunciation

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Intuniv extended-release tablets while you are pregnant.
 It is not known if Intuniv extended-release tablets is found in breast milk.
 If you are or will be breast-feeding while you use Intuniv extended-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Intuniv extended-release tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; decreased appetite; dizziness; drowsiness; dry mouth; headache; irritability; nausea; sluggishness; stomach pain; tiredness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe or persistent dizziness, drowsiness, or weakness; slow or irregular heartbeat.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; seizures; severe or persistent dizziness, drowsiness, or weakness; slow or irregular heartbeat.